vsaulue/Insight/README.md

 Where:

 * `constructionInfo` is an object describing the body of the robot.
-* `aiInfo` is an object describing the control programs.
+* `aiInfo` is an object describing the control program.

 The `constructionInfo` part can be constructed from a Lua table with the following fields: